brochwerger/crawler/notes.md

 - Does it makes sense to let them all finish?
-- If not, should workers be properly stopped (like writer) so they finish with the url processing currently in progress
+- If not, should workers be properly stopped (like writer) so they finish with the url processing currently in progress - YES, otherwise we may lose emails already found

 ## Stucked at the end